-This document addresses different aspects related to Frosmo security and customer data integrity.
+This document addresses on a high level different aspects related to Frosmo security and data integrity.

 Panimokatu 2 A, third floor

-Cleaning services are provided by a dedicated cleaning company and a known person is doing the cleaning at predefined times.
+Cleaning services are provided by a dedicated cleaning company with a known person performing the cleaning at predefined times.

 Frosmo cooperates with the following GDPR-compliant platform hosting partners for back-end server hosting:

-Customer data is backed up from production servers to a specific backup server hosted by Hetzner.
-For more information about the backups and server logs, see Data privacy description.
+Customer data (data collected by the Frosmo Platform from our customers' websites) is backed up from production servers to a specific backup server hosted by Hetzner.
+For more information about the collected data, including the backups and server logs, see Data privacy description.

-On operating system level, servers and firewall settings are managed by Frosmo.
+On the operating system level, servers and firewall settings are managed by Frosmo.
 Security updates are deployed constantly to keep all servers up to date with the latest security updates for data and access rights.
-The updates are deployed under the supervision of the Frosmo Chief Technology Officer (CTO).
+The updates are deployed under the supervision of Frosmo's Chief Technology Officer (CTO).

 The agreement with the hosting partners does not include access to operations related to Frosmo customer data.
 Frosmo personnel is solely responsible for managing all data collected by the Frosmo Platform.

-The Frosmo operational tools can only be accessed over an HTTP Secure (HTTPS) connection.
+The operational tools used at Frosmo can only be accessed over an HTTPS (HTTP Secure) connection.
 Access to the tools is always protected with credentials.
 The core operations personnel may use superuser access to manage services.
-Superuser credentials can only be created during system installation and cannot be created using normal operations tools.
+Superuser credentials cannot be created using the normal operational tools.
 Credentials generated using the normal operations tools are always for a lower access level and can be shared with customer representatives.
 Customers can only generate and manage credentials of the same level for other users in their own organization.

 The Frosmo production servers can only be accessed by using public key authentication (administrative access).
-Public keys are provisioned to trusted Frosmo employees when needed for the required access levels.
-All granted keys are recorded by the System Administrator and deployed to servers using an automatic deployment process that adds, removes, and updates keys on the production servers.
-All generated keys must follow the documented security guidelines and are always personal and protected by a passphrase known only to the key owner.
+Public keys are provisioned based on predefined user roles.
+All granted keys are recorded by the System Administrator and deployed to servers using an automatic deployment process that adds, removes, and updates the keys on the production servers.
+All generated keys must follow the documented security guidelines, and are always personal and protected by a passphrase known only to the key owner.

 Disaster recovery and business continuity